-Private Residence Relief is the single largest capital gains tax relief in the UK code, and on a jointly owned home it operates at owner level: each joint owner claims relief on their share of the gain by reference to their own qualifying occupation as the only or main residence.
-Most of the mechanic is straightforward.
-The complications come from the cross-rules that limit a married couple to one main residence at a time, the formal nomination election that allows the couple to choose which residence qualifies when more than one is in play, and the interaction between Form 17 (an income-tax declaration) and PRR (a CGT relief that does not care about beneficial share).
+Sell a jointly owned home and Private Residence Relief usually wipes out the gain, but two cross-rules in the legislation can quietly cost a married couple a chunk of that relief if you do not handle them in time.
+PRR is the single largest capital gains tax relief in the UK code, and on a jointly owned home it works at owner level: you and your co-owner each claim relief on your own share of the gain by reference to your own qualifying occupation as the only or main residence.
+Most of that is straightforward.
+The traps sit in the rules that limit a married couple to one main residence at a time, the formal nomination election that lets you choose which residence qualifies when you own more than one, and the assumption (wrong, and expensive if you act on it) that a Form 17 income split also reshapes your PRR.

-This page sets out how PRR is computed on a jointly owned main residence, how the s.222(5) nomination election works in practice, how the s.222(6) one-residence-per-couple rule reshapes the picture for spouses (and not for cohabitees), how Form 17 leaves PRR untouched, and the inter-spouse no-gain-no-loss route for restructuring base cost before disposal where one spouse is sitting on more of the gain than the other.
+Here is how PRR is computed on a jointly owned home, how the s.222(5) nomination election works in practice, how the s.222(6) one-residence-per-couple rule bites for spouses (and not for cohabitees), why Form 17 leaves your PRR untouched, and the inter-spouse no-gain-no-loss route for moving base cost before a disposal where one of you is sitting on more of the gain than the other.

 PRR at owner level: each joint owner claims separately

-TCGA 1992 s.222 provides the entitlement to PRR; s.223 provides the computation.
-The relief is given to the individual disposing of an interest in a dwelling that has been their only or main residence at some point during the ownership period.
-Where two individuals jointly own the same dwelling, each is an "individual" for s.222 purposes; each computes their own PRR.
+TCGA 1992 s.222 gives the entitlement to PRR; s.223 sets the computation.
+The relief goes to the individual disposing of an interest in a dwelling that has been their only or main residence at some point during the ownership period.
+Where two of you jointly own the same dwelling, each of you is an "individual" for s.222, and each of you works out your own PRR.

-- Each owner identifies the gain on their share (typically 50% of the total gain for equal joint owners, or the relevant share for tenants in common with declared shares).
+- You take the gain on your share (typically 50% of the total gain for equal joint owners, or your relevant share if you hold as tenants in common with declared shares).

-- Each owner identifies their qualifying period of occupation as the only or main residence over the ownership period.
-The final 9 months of ownership are deemed occupation under s.223(2)(a) regardless of actual residence.
+- You identify your own qualifying period of occupation as the only or main residence over the ownership period.
+The final 9 months of ownership count as occupation under s.223(2)(a) whether or not you actually lived there.

-- The relief is the proportion of the gain that the qualifying period bears to the total ownership period.
+- Your relief is the proportion of your gain that your qualifying period bears to the total ownership period.

-- Each owner reports the residual non-relieved gain (if any) on their own self-assessment return, with their own annual exempt amount and their own rate-band capacity.
+- You report any residual non-relieved gain on your own self-assessment return, with your own annual exempt amount and your own rate-band capacity.

-Where the couple has lived in the property as their main residence throughout the ownership period, both owners get full relief.
-The mechanic only becomes interesting where qualifying occupation diverges between the owners, or where the couple owns more than one residence.
+If you have both lived in the property as your main residence throughout the ownership period, you each get full relief.
+It only gets interesting where qualifying occupation differs between you, or where you own more than one residence.

 The s.222(5) main-residence nomination election

-Where an individual or a couple owns two or more residences (whether jointly or separately), only one of them can qualify as the main residence at any one time for PRR purposes.
-The mechanism to identify which one is a written notice to HMRC under s.222(5)(a).
+If you own two or more residences (whether jointly or separately), only one of them can be your main residence at any one time for PRR.
+You tell HMRC which one by a written notice under s.222(5)(a).

 - Form of notice.
-A written notice to HMRC, identifying the nominated property and the period from which the nomination has effect.
-No prescribed form (although CG64485 sets out HMRC's working position).
+A written notice to HMRC, identifying the nominated property and the period from which the nomination takes effect.
+There is no prescribed form, though CG64485 sets out HMRC's working position.

 - 2-year window.
-The notice must be given within 2 years from the beginning of the period covered.
-For a couple who acquires a second residence, the practical anchor is the acquisition date of the second property: the 2-year window runs from there.
+You must give the notice within 2 years from the beginning of the period it covers.
+If you have just bought a second residence, the practical anchor is the acquisition date of that second property: your 2-year window runs from there.

 - Joint signature for couples.
-Under s.222(5)(b), where the notice affects both the individual and their spouse or civil partner, it must be given by both.
-Single-spouse nominations are invalid for couples.
+Under s.222(5)(b), where the notice affects both you and your spouse or civil partner, you must both give it.
+A nomination signed by only one of you is invalid.

 - Variation.
-A nomination can be varied by a further notice, but only in respect of periods beginning no earlier than 2 years before the further notice (s.222(5)(b) tail).
-This is the so-called "flipping" mechanism but the lookback is limited.
+You can vary a nomination by a further notice, but only for periods beginning no earlier than 2 years before that further notice (s.222(5)(b) tail).
+This is the "flipping" mechanism, and the lookback is limited.

-- Failure to nominate.
-Where no valid nomination is made and the 2-year window has lapsed, the main residence falls to be determined on the facts of occupation.
-HMRC will treat the property that the couple has factually used most as the main residence; in close cases the position is disputed.
+- No valid nomination.
+If you make none and the 2-year window has lapsed, your main residence is decided on the facts of occupation.
+HMRC treats the property you have factually used most as the main residence, and in close cases that gets argued.

 The nomination is the most under-used PRR planning tool in practice.
-Where a couple owns a primary home and a holiday cottage and the holiday cottage has appreciated significantly, a properly-timed nomination of the cottage as main residence for a short period (followed by re-nomination of the primary home) can produce material PRR on the cottage disposal.
-The discipline is the 2-year window: the nomination must be in place before the disposal, with documentary evidence of when it was made.
+If you own a primary home and a holiday cottage and the cottage has appreciated significantly, nominating the cottage as your main residence for a short period (then re-nominating the primary home) can produce real PRR on the cottage when you sell.
+The discipline is the 2-year window: the nomination has to be in place before you dispose, with documentary evidence of when you made it.

 The s.222(6) one-residence-per-couple rule

-The constraint that does most of the heavy lifting for couples is in s.222(6): "There can only be one residence or main residence for both, so long as living together."
-The rule applies to spouses and civil partners; while they are living together they have one main residence between them, not one each.
+The rule that does most of the heavy lifting for couples is in s.222(6): "There can only be one residence or main residence for both, so long as living together."
+It applies to spouses and civil partners.
+While you are living together you have one main residence between you, not one each.

-- A couple cannot park PRR on two properties simultaneously.
-Where both spouses live in property A throughout the year, only property A qualifies; the other residence cannot be claimed as a main residence by the other spouse to widen PRR coverage.
+- You cannot park PRR on two properties at once.
+If you both live in property A throughout the year, only property A qualifies.
+Your spouse cannot claim the other residence as their main residence to widen your PRR coverage.

 - Pre-marriage arrangements end at marriage.
-Where each spouse owned and occupied their own property before marriage, both may have separately qualified for PRR on their respective homes.
-From marriage forward, the s.222(6) rule applies and only one of the two qualifies.
-The 2-year nomination window runs from the date of marriage (or from the date the s.222(6) rule first applies in the couple's case).
+If you each owned and occupied your own property before marriage, you may each have separately qualified for PRR on your respective homes.
+From marriage forward the s.222(6) rule applies and only one of the two qualifies.
+Your 2-year nomination window then runs from the date of marriage (or from the date s.222(6) first applies to you).

 - Living together is the test, not legal status.
-The rule applies "so long as living together"; on separation it ceases to apply and each can again have their own main residence.
-The s.225B post-separation extension (covered below) preserves PRR for the spouse who moves out, but the underlying s.222(6) one-residence constraint is lifted at separation.
+The rule applies "so long as living together", so on separation it stops applying and you can each again have your own main residence.
+The s.225B post-separation extension (below) preserves PRR for the spouse who moves out, but the underlying s.222(6) one-residence constraint lifts at separation.

 - Unmarried cohabitees are NOT within the rule.
-Two cohabitees in a long-term relationship each owning a separate property each get their own PRR on their respective main residence.
-The s.222(6) rule does not apply.
+Two cohabitees in a long-term relationship, each owning a separate property, each get their own PRR on their respective main residence.
+The s.222(6) rule does not apply to them.

-This is one of the rare points where unmarried co-owners are tax-favoured relative to married spouses.
-A couple choosing between marriage and cohabitation in part because of PRR coverage on two properties does meet the s.222(6) constraint on marriage; the choice should be made eyes-open.
+This is one of the rare points where unmarried co-owners come out ahead of married spouses.
+If you are weighing marriage against cohabitation partly because of PRR coverage on two properties, marriage does pull you into the s.222(6) constraint, so go in eyes open.

 Worked example: Hartley and Singh, £950k joint disposal with a letting interlude